gtema/openstack/doc/src/osc.md

 * `--name <NAME>` — The server name
 * `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
 A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
 To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
 If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
 A valid value is:

+   - `AUTO`.
+The API builds the server with a single partition the size of the target flavor disk.
+The API automatically adjusts the file system to fit the entire partition. - `MANUAL`.
+The API builds the server by using whatever partition scheme and file system is in the source image.
+If the target flavor disk is larger, the API does not partition the remaining disk space.

   Possible values: `auto`, `manual`

 * `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
 The maximum size of the file path data is 255 bytes.
-The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
+The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data.

+   **Available until version 2.56**
-* `--preserve-ephemeral <PRESERVE_EPHEMERAL>` — Indicates whether the server is rebuilt with the preservation of the ephemeral partition (`true`)
+* `--preserve-ephemeral <PRESERVE_EPHEMERAL>` — Indicates whether the server is rebuilt with the preservation of the ephemeral partition (`true`).

+   Note

+   This only works with baremetal servers provided by Ironic.
+Passing it to any other server instance results in a fault and will prevent the rebuild from happening.

   Possible values: `true`, `false`